Fradley Junction: History

 The Coventry canal was authorised two years after the Trent and Mersey, in 1768, and should have run from Coventry, via Bedworth and Atherstone, to join the Grand Trunk Canal at Fradley.
 The first 10 mi to Bedworth were completed in 1769, and a lucrative trade in coal soon developed between the Bedworth collieries and Coventry.
 The canal was completed to Atherstone in 1771, but the next stage involved a flight of eleven locks, and the money had run out.
 Consequently, construction stopped at Atherstone, some 21.4 mi from Fradley.

 No more progress was made until 1782, when the Birmingham and Fazeley Canal was being proposed.
 The promoters wanted to ensure that it would be profitable if it was built, and this depended on it being part of a larger network, which would generated long-distance traffic.
 They therefore negotiated with the Oxford Canal, who agreed to complete their line to join the River Thames at Oxford, and hence open up the route to London.
 Negotiations with the Coventry Canal were a little more complex, and the final solution involved the Coventry Canal building 10.4 mi of canal, including the flight of eleven locks and two more at Glascote, to meet with the proposed canal at Fazeley Junction.
-The Birmingham and Fazeley Canal and the Trent and Mersey Canal would then build half each of the final 11 mi to link Fazeley Junction to Fradley, following the line authorised by the Coventry Canals Act.
+The Birmingham and Fazeley Canal and the Trent and Mersey Canal would then build half each of the final 11 mi to link Fazeley Junction to Fradley, following the line authorised by the Coventry Canal Act 1768 (8 Geo.
+3. c.
+36).
 The Birmingham and Fazeley Canal was authorised in 1784, and work began.
 It was completed in 1789, and the network, including Fradley Junction, was operational by the following year.

-Although the junction and the canal to the south of it was built by the Trent and Mersey Canal company, the Coventry Canal later bought it back from them, and so it is indeed a junction between the Trent and Mersey and the Coventry Canals, although the Birmingham and Fazeley Canal retained control of their section, and so the historic Coventry Canal is in two parts.
+Although the junction and the canal to the south of it was built by the Trent and Mersey Canal company, the Coventry Canal later bought it back from them, and so it is indeed a junction between the Trent and Mersey and the Coventry canals, although the Birmingham and Fazeley Canal retained control of their section, and so the historic Coventry Canal is in two parts.

 The canalside settlement at Fradley Junction was established after the link was completed in 1790.
 Fradley was a major junction on the Victorian canal network.
 Both the Trent & Mersey and the Coventry Canal companies built houses and cottages for their workers, while two warehouses, complete with hoists, were erected at Junction Row alongside the Swan public house.